nawrotw/simple-todos/README.md

 1. Clicking the checkbox marks the todo as complete

-2. Double-clicking input activates editing mode  // discuss this
+2. Double-clicking input activates editing mode
+`Normally I would discuss any changes with PO berofe implementing.
+Here I a bit change UX so Edit have action button similar to Delete action`

 3. Hovering over the todo shows the remove button